Irratzo/Containers/content/work_contain.rst

 .. exercise :: Basic exercise: Clearing specific image types from the cache

-  .. tabs :: Question
+  .. tabs:: Question

     What command would you use to remove only images of type **shub** from your local Singularity image cache?
     How could you test this safely to ensure your command is going to do the right thing?

-  .. tab :: Solution
+  .. tab:: Solution

     .. code-block:: bash